leeprovoost/go-rest-api-template/README.md

 `Render` helps us with rendering the correct response to the client, e.g. JSON, XML, etc. Version holds the path to our `VERSION` file. `Env` holds information about our platform environment (e.g. STG, DEV). `Port` is the server port that our application binds to. `DB` is our database struct that provides a data abstraction layer.

 Once all of that is set up properly, we can now start the server.
-The `StartServer` function takes our `AppContext` struct and initialises all our routes and starts our `negroni` server.
-This is all defined in `server.go`.
+The `StartServer` function takes our `AppEnv` struct and initialises all our routes and starts our `negroni` server.
+This is all defined in `server/main.go`.

 Most `negroni` code examples ([like the one on the official github repo](https://github.com/urfave/negroni)) will start the application using: